Characters of the Overwatch franchise: Winston

 Winston is a genetically engineered gorilla, scientist, and adventurer.
 He wields a short-range Tesla Cannon that electrocutes enemies at close range, and wears armor that incorporates a Jump Pack, allowing him to make leaps across great distances and damage foes on landing.
 He can also deploy a Barrier Projector that provides a temporary spherical barrier to protect himself and teammates from enemy fire.
 Winston's ultimate ability is Primal Rage, in which he briefly gives in to "the beast within" to get massively increased health and powerful melee attacks with knockback, although he foregoes his primary weapon.

 Winston was among a group of genetically enhanced gorillas living at the Horizon Lunar Colony, a research base on the Moon, intended to test the effects of prolonged habitation in space.
 He took his name from his mentor and caretaker, Dr. Harold Winston, the colony's chief scientist, from whom he also gained his signature glasses.
 When the other gorillas rose up, killed the human scientists, and took over the colony, Winston escaped to Earth in a rocket he built himself.
 He later joined up with Overwatch, offering his scientific expertise to the team (such as building Tracer's chronal accelerator).
 When Overwatch disbanded, Winston went into seclusion at an old Overwatch base in Gibraltar.

 Winston appears in the intro cinematic, as well as the animated short Recall.
 The short recalls how he gained his glasses from Dr. Harold Winston, as well as fending off Reaper and agents of Talon who attempt to hack his database of Overwatch agents.
+Tracer and Mei were the first the answer his call and join the reformed organization in repelling a Null Sector attacking on Paris, with more heroes and agents rejoining as well.

 Winston is voiced by Crispin Freeman.